 - 1/2 cup unsweetened cocoa

 - 2 eggs

 - 1/3 cup granulated sugar for rolling, optional

-- Bake 10 to 12 minutes or until set and slightly cracked.
-Remove from oven and cool on the baking sheet for 5 minutes before transfering to a wire rack to cool completely.
-Don't overbake.
+Bake 10 to 12 minutes or until set and slightly cracked.
+Remove from oven and cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+Don’t overbake.

 This is my third year celebrating World Nutella Day.
 Last year I made Peanut Butter Nutella Cookie Cups, and two years ago we devoured World Nutella Day Candy Bar Cookies.
 This year you can keep up with all the World Nutella Day fun on Facebook (World Nutella Day Fan Page on Facebook) and Twitter hashtag #nutelladay.